Cost of Laying a Patio

 FAQs

-Do I need planning permission for a patio?
+Do I need planning permission to install a new patio?

 How much would it cost to have a small patio laid?